magomimmo/modern-cljs/doc/tutorial-17.md

 Ops, it did not work.
 What happened?

-#### Pay attention when using Enlive predicates
+### Hierarchical and conjuction rules

-This unexpected behaiour has to do with the Enlive selectors' rules.
-The `[:label (e/attr= :for "price")]` selector is going to match any element with a `for` attribute valued to `"price"` *inside* a `label` element (i.e. hierarchical rule).
-In our scenario there were no other elements inside any `label` element, so the selector did not selected any node.
+This unexpected behaiour has to do with the Enlive DSL grammar's rules.
+The syntax of the `[:label (e/attr= :for "price")]` selector says to select any element with a `for` attribute valued to `"price"` *contained* in a `label` element (i.e. hierarchical rule).
+In our scenario there were no other elements contained inside any `label` element, so the selector did not selected any node and the trasformer does not do anything.

-On the other hand, `[[:label (attr= :for "price")]]` selector is going to match any `label` with a `for` attribute valued to `"price"`, which is what we want (i.e. conjunction rule).

-So, we need to put the whole selector in a nested vector.
+On the other hand, the syntax of the `[[:label (attr= :for "price")]]` selector is going to select any `label` wich has a `for` attribute valued to `"price"` (i.e. conjunction rule) and this is what we want.
+So, To activate the conjunction rule, we need to put the whole selector in a nested vector.
 Let's see if it works.

 ```clj
 user> (e/sniptest (html [:fieldset [:div [:label {:for "price"} "Price per Unit"]]